Fannie Barrier Williams

-Frances Barrier Williams (February 12, 1855 - March 4, 1944) was an American educator, civil rights, and women's rights activist, and the first black woman to gain membership to the Chicago Woman's Club.
+Frances Barrier Williams (February 12, 1855 - March 4, 1944) was an American educator, civil rights and women's rights activist, and the first black woman to gain membership to the Chicago Woman's Club.
 She became well known for her efforts to have black people officially represented on the Board of Control of the World's Columbian Exposition in 1893.
-She was also a musician, a portraitist and studied foreign languages.
+She was also a musician and portraitist, and studied foreign languages.

 Early life

 Frances (Fannie) Barrier was born on February 12, 1855, the youngest of three children born to Anthony and Harriet Barrier.
 Her father, born in Pennsylvania, came to Brockport, New York, as a child.
 He claimed to be partially of French descent.
 He worked as a barber and later became a coal dealer.
 Her mother was born in Sherburne, a small community in Chenango County, New York, and was a housewife who dedicated her life to raising her children, and participating in church activities.
 The couple married in Brockport, where they were one of just a few black families in town.
 Her family was part of a privileged class since her father had built a solid real estate portfolio, and owned a profitable business.
 Barrier had intimate contact with the white elite, without suffering any kind of direct discrimination that was prominent elsewhere in the country.
 The Barrier family attended the First Baptist Church in Brockport, where Barrier's father was a well-respected lay leader, her mother taught the Bible, and she played piano.
 They were the only black family in the congregation.

 In a 1904 autobiographical article in the Independent, Barrier recalled of her Brockport youth that "...there could not have been a relationship more cordial, respectful and intimate than that of our family and the white people of this community."

 Barrier and her siblings, Ella and George, attended the "primary department" or campus school of the old Brockport Collegiate Institute.
 After that, Fannie Barrier continued on in the school's new incarnation as the Brockport State Normal School (now SUNY Brockport), and was the first African American to graduate in 1870.